 The Ancient City or Muang Boran is one of the largest open-air museums in the world featuring replicas of Thailand’s most historic buildings from different kingdoms such as Lanna, Ayutthaya, and Rattanakosin.
 While most of the buildings have been scaled down to about one-third of the originals, some structures are life-size replicas.
 There are also pure fantasy buildings that have never existed in the real world but are an important part of Thai mythology and religion.

 The Ancient City was created by multi-millionaire Lek Viriyaphant (passed away in 2000), who also created the Erawan Museum in Samut Prakan and the Sanctuary of Truth in Pattaya.
 Founded in 1963, it’s quite remarkable how unknown this park is — at least I didn’t know about this place until recently when I saw some cool pictures on Instagram.

 The park is huge, and you can easily spend a full day here.
-Depending on how many hours you want to spend here, renting a golf cart, and since we paid per hour, we felt that two hours were enough.
+Depending on how many hours you want to spend here, renting a golf cart is a good idea.
 If you don’t want to rent a golf cart, bicycles are included in the entrance fee of 700 baht (350 baht for Thai people).

 The first place we went to see was the Sumeru Mountain some distance from the starting point as I planned to take some drone shots here.
 A staff member walked up to me pretty quickly asking me to take down the drone, but luckily, I managed to take a few shots.

 A closer look at the temple of Sumeru Mountain, which, according to Thai cosmology, is considered the pillar of the world as well as the center of the universe.

 The next place I planned to take some drone shots of were the beautiful Pavilion of the Enlightened that symbolizes the story of 500 monks who all became enlightened and reached Nirvana.
 But since I was just told not to fly a drone, I had to settle for some none-aerial shots.